 She was Glen Street Public School’s musical director and she wrote wonderful original school plays and musicals that we, the lucky kids who were directed by her, still remember fondly to this day.

-When I went off to Junior High, I returned to my elementary school to volunteer as technical staff for the original production “Shoot For The Stars”.
+When I went off to High School, I returned to my elementary school to volunteer as technical staff for the original production “Shoot For The Stars”.
 Along with my neighbour and friend, Brent, we helped stage one of the most memorable productions Miss Bagshaw put on for that school.
 She gave us T-shirts that had the production name on the front and “STAFF” on the back.
 To this day, it remains one of the most treasured items I own.